OpenTails/tail_app/PRIVACY.md

 ## Third Parties

-I use [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) to open my [Plausible Analytics](https://plausible.io/) instance to the public.
+I use [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) to open my local server to the public for error collection and analytics.
-[Sentry](https://sentry.io) is used for error collection.

 ## Contact

-for any inquiries please contact us at info@thetailcompany.com
+for any inquiries please contact us at <info@thetailcompany.com>